-Partnerships promote access to health care for female survivors of violence because women seeking services at DV/SA programs may have been prevented from seeking care by their abusive partners.
+Partnerships promote access to health care for survivors of violence because they may have been prevented from seeking care by their abusive partners or traffickers.
 In one study 17% of abused women reported that a partner prevented them from accessing health care compared to 2% of non-abused women.